loopbackio/loopback-next/extensions/graphql/README.md

 ## Export GraphQL Schema as a file

-Exporting the generated GraphQL schema file can be done vie calling `exportGraphQLSchema` on the `GraphQLServer`:
+Exporting the generated GraphQL schema file can be done by calling `exportGraphQLSchema` on the `GraphQLServer`:

 ```ts